 A child support case can be initiated by calling or coming into the office to complete an application for services if Kenton County is the appropriate venue for the case.
 A photo ID and copies of any existing Court Orders will be required.
-If there is not an existing Order for support, a case will be filed with the Kenton Family Court.
+If there is not an existing Order for support, a case will generally be filed with the Kenton Family Court.
 The office also assists parents in pursuing their action with other states if the other parent resides outside the Commonwealth.

 Once a Court Order is established requiring a parent to pay child support, the Child Support Office will take steps to collect the payments by sending a Wage Withholding Order to the paying parent’s employer.
-Those payments are then tracked and disbursed based on calculations of the arrears as they accumulate or change due to retirement or life events.
-If payments are not made per the Order, there are a number of enforcement tools available.
-In Kentucky, a parent convicted of felony non-payment can be sentenced to serve jail time.
-While we take this final step, only as a last resort, we regularly prosecute parents for felony non-support.
+Those payments are tracked and disbursed based on calculations of the arrears as they accumulate and change.
+If the paying parent fails to comply with the Court’s Order, there are a number of enforcement tools available.
+In Kentucky, a parent not providing for their child can be subject to civil contempt, misdemeanor non-support, or felony non-support charges.

 It is important to understand that the attorneys at the Child Support office do not provide legal representation to the parent or guardian as a private attorney would, but rather administers the laws of Kentucky to see that support is set and paid according to Kentucky Law.
 No attorney/client relationship is formed.
 All of these services are provided by the state so there is no cost or fee to the public.

 We are currently implementing ways to better serve Kenton County residents by improving our customer service communication options.